goastian/midori-desktop/docs/setup/linux_build.rst

 If you aren't modifying the Firefox backend, then select one of the :ref:`Artifact Mode <Understanding Artifact Builds>` options.
-If you are building Firefox for Android, you should also see the :ref:`GeckoView Contributor Guide`.
+If you are building Firefox for Android, you should also see the :ref:`GeckoView Contributor Guide <geckoview-contributor-guide>`.

 3. Build
 --------